 Application Procedures

-All applications are processed through the Occupational Therapy Centralized Application System (OTCAS).
-Applicants are to complete an essay by following instructions within the system.
+- Applicants are to complete an essay by following instructions within the system.
 They are also required to provide three (3) professional references.
-One should be an academic recommendation.
-The other two professional references can be from a volunteer or professional supervisor/manager, an occupational therapy practitioner, or an academic reference.
+These professional references can be from a volunteer or professional supervisor/manager, an occupational therapy practitioner, or an academic reference.
 The applicant will request references through OTCAS, and all references are to be submitted through OTCAS.

 Program Accreditation